kawu/hhu-dl-materials-2020/char/README.md

 ## Encoding characters

-First you can introduce a new type for characters in `data.py`:
+First let's introduce a new type to represent characters in `data.py`:
 ```python
 # Single character
 Char = NewType('Char', str)
 ```
-The next step is to replace the word-\>embedding encoders with character-\>embedding encoders in `data.py`.
-Put differently, you should implement functions with the following types:
+The next step is to replace the word&#8594;index encoders with character&#8594;index encoders in `data.py`.
+Put differently, we need to implement encoding-related functions with the following types:
 ```python
 def create_encoders(
     data: List[Tuple[Inp, Out]]